kmikl/open-zt703/Documentation/Serial communication.md

 The firmware support remote control and monitoring over a USB-CDC connection

-Data sent from the meter to the PC:
+Data sent from the meter to the PC:</br>
 (Measured value) (Unit) (2nd.
 Value) (Mode) (Logging) </br>
 Example: 205.23mVAC 51.94 Hz A

-- Measured value: main measured value
+Measured value: main measured value</br>

-- Unit: self explanatory
+Unit: self explanatory</br>

-- 2nd. value: frequency, only sent in AC mode
+2nd. value: frequency, only sent in AC mode</br>

 Mode:
 - A : autorange